Bachelor of Science in Psychology

-- Values in Psychology: Demonstrate an understanding of the underlying ethical standards, values, and considerations in theory and practice in the disciplines of psychology.
+- Values in Psychology: Analyze the underlying ethical standards, values, and considerations in theory and practice in the disciplines of psychology.

 - Information and Technological Skills: Use contemporary tools and technologies to communicate psychological principles and concepts effectively in diverse social and professional settings.

-- Global Awareness: Demonstrate an understanding of how academic and applied psychology can improve interpersonal relationships across cultural and national boundaries.
+- Global Awareness: Describe how academic and applied psychology can improve interpersonal relationships across cultural and national boundaries.

 General Education Literacies and Professional Competencies